dfranklin02/SRL/docs/pages/motivation/mindset_profile.md

 Ben responds to his poor grade with a Fixed mindset.
 Think about how things might change for Ben if he adjusted his internal monologue to reflect a growth mindset.
 </blockquote></div>

 <div class="col-md-6" style="margin-top: 100px"> <!-- Adjust the margin-top until the text displays where you want -->
 Ben recently took his midterm exam in his science class; he thought the exam was challenging but that he did alright.
 When Ben received a very poor grade on the midterm, he was quick to label himself as “bad at science” and “a failure.”
-</div><div class="col-md-6"><blockquote class="pinched">
-Ben responds to his poor grade with a Fixed mindset.
-Think about how things might change for Ben if he adjusted his internal monologue to reflect a growth mindset.
-</blockquote></div>

-<div class="col-md-6" style="margin-top: 100px"> <!-- Adjust the margin-top until the text displays where you want -->
-Ben recently took his midterm exam in his science class; he thought the exam was challenging but that he did alright.
-When Ben received a very poor grade on the midterm, he was quick to label himself as “bad at science” and “a failure.”